 The Trust was established November 1, 2010 and is an agent multiple-employer defined benefit OPEB plan that covers retired employees and survivors of the Trust's member employers.
-The Trust's membership includes the County of Dukes County, the Towns of Aquinnah, Chilmark, Oak Bluffs, Edgartown, Tisbury, and West Tisbury, the Martha's Vineyard Regional High School District, the Uplisland Regional School District, the Martha's Vineyard Commission, the Martha's Vineyard Refuse District, the Martha's Vineyard Transit Authority and the Martha's Vineyard Land Bank.
+The Trust's membership includes the County of Dukes County, the Towns of Aquinnah, Chilmark, Oak Bluffs, Edgartown, Tisbury, West Tisbury, the Martha's Vineyard Regional High School District, the Up-Island Regional School District, the Martha's Vineyard Commission, the Martha's Vineyard Refuse District, the Martha's Vineyard Transit Authority, the Martha's Vineyard Land Bank, and the Oak Bluffs Water District.